By Warren Nunn (first published Nov 2024. Updated Apr 2025)

 Son dies on battlefield

 News of Albert’s suicide attempt reached Florence in Australia.
-But Florence believed Albert had in fact died as is clear from a letter that she wrote in 1922 to the Australian Army.
+By what method is unclear but one suspects Albert may have convinced someone to write to his ex-wife with that false information.
+Certainly Florence believed Albert had in fact died as is clear from a letter that she wrote in 1922 to the Australian Army.

 Florence was answering a question from a Major McLean about Albert.